skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

     - Click on Create role.
     - Return to the SageMaker console.

-1. By now the
- notebook instance is ready, open the instance by clicking "Open Jupyter".
+1. By now the notebook instance is ready, open the instance by clicking "Open Jupyter".
 Take moment to browse the folder structures created.

- 1. Go to the *Recommendation-Workshop/Lab1 - Introduction to Factorization Machines* folder and open the notebook called, **Facorization-Machines.ipynb**.
-Take a moment to read the instructions and examine the code before proceeding to the next steps.
+1. Open the [MXNet Deep Matrix Factorization Notebook](MXNet_Deep_Matrix_Factorization.ipynb) Take your time and read the theoretical descriptions and examine the code before proceeding to the next steps.